lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 glBindTexture(GL_TEXTURE_2D, textureId);
 ```

 Then we need to tell OpenGL how to unpack our RGBA bytes.
-Each component is one byte size
+Since each component is one byte size we need to add the following line:

 ```java
 glPixelStorei(GL_UNPACK_ALIGNMENT, 1);